 The Credit Committee ("CC") is a Committee appointed by the Board of Directors of FIMBank.
 The CC is directly responsible and accountable to the Board.
-The Board may delegate any of its authorities and powers in relation to the CC to the Board Risk Committee (BRC).
+The Board may delegate any of its authorities and powers in relation to the CC to the Board Risk Committee ("BRC").
 The CC's main powers and duties are to:

-- Review credit applications and approve credit limits and specific transactions, up to the legal lending limit of the Bank and within the guidelines specified in the Group's credit policy procedures; - Recommend credit limits to the BRC or the Board for approval, as the case may be, when this is required according to the Bank's credit policy procedures; in particular, the CC will analyse and recommend country limits for approval by the Board; - Inform and make recommendations about other risks (including but not limited to market, liquidity, operational and reputational risk) when this is deemed relevant for credit decisions to be taken by the CC.
+- review credit applications and approve credit limits and specific transactions, up to the legal lending limit of the Bank and within the guidelines specified in the Group's credit policy procedures; - recommend credit limits to the BRC or the Board for approval, as the case may be, when this is required according to the Bank's credit policy procedures; in particular, the CC will analyse and recommend country limits for approval by the Board; and - inform and make recommendations about other risks (including but not limited to market, liquidity, operational and reputational risk) when this is deemed relevant for credit decisions to be taken by the CC.

-The Credit Committee members as at 31 December 2015 are the following:
+The Credit Committee members as at 31 December 2016 are the following:

 John C. Grech (Chairman)

 Rabih Soukarieh (Vice Chairman)

 Mohamed Fekih Ahmed

 Howard Gaunt

+Ronald Haverkorn

+Corinne Lanfranco

 Simon Lay

-Aly Siby

 Murali Subramanian

+Aly Siby (resigned on 22 December 2016)